Comparison

 Q: What if I accidentally cut in line in Japan?

-Q: Are there exceptions to these queueing rules?
+Q: Are there exceptions to Japanese queueing rules?

-Q: Is it okay to chat loudly in a Japanese queue?
+Q: Is it okay to chat in a Japanese queue?

 Conclusion: Embracing Cultural Queueing Norms